slowernews/wisdom-tldr/README.md

 ===
 ###On achievement

 Confort is the enemy of achievement.
 You need to break rules to achieve anything great.
+Breaking rules [frightens](#on-fear) people.

 > *'If you think adventure is dangerous, try routine.
 It's lethal.' -- Paulo Coelho*